Last updated: 2025 March 23

 Our textbook: Agrawal & Lang, Foundations of Analog and Digital Electronic Circuits, 2005.

-Week 1: Ohm’s Law (No lab this week)
+Week 1: Basic circuit elements & terminology (No lab this week)

-Week 2: Kirchhoff’s Laws + Pre-Lab, Equipment Introduction & Laboratory preparation (no lab report)
+Week 2: Ohm's and Kirchhoff’s Laws + Pre-Lab, Equipment Introduction & Laboratory preparation (quiz)

 R 1/16, Lecture 4 (Text 2.1, 2.2): Terminology + Kirchhoff’s Laws